ezagala/coloradoCourtsApp/README.md

-# Interpeter Manger
+# Interpreter Manager
 This app was intended to be a proof of concept for the Colorado court system.
-Its purpose was supposed to allow interpreters to better manage their availability.
+Its purpose was to allow interpreters to better manage their availability.
 It is unfinished.
 However, it is deployed in its current state [here](https://tranquil-atoll-80899.herokuapp.com/).